 Types of mortgage loans

-Mortgage companies offer products with a range of lengths, interest rates and payment structures to fit a range of different needs.
-Be sure to compare offerings from multiple financial institutions to find the lender that best meets your needs.
+Mortgage companies offer products with varying term lengths, interest rates and payment structures to address different needs.
+Compare offerings from multiple financial institutions to find the lender that best meets yours.

 Conventional loans

-The most common type of mortgage loan, conventional loans are offered by private lenders and are not part of any government insurance programs.
+Private lenders offer the most common type of mortgage loan, conventional loans and are not part of any government insurance program.
 Conventional mortgages can be conforming or non-conforming.

 • Conforming loans meet the loan limits set by the Federal Housing Finance Agency and the standards required to be purchased by Fannie Mae and Freddie Mac, which are government-sponsored mortgage investors.